0b01/tectonicdb/README.md

 tdb -b 1000000
 ```

-Should be around 400000 inserts per second.
+Should be around 400k-2mm inserts per second depending on your machine.

+To benchmark or debug memory allocation, turn `count_alloc` feature on in  Cargo.toml for `tdb-server` and `libtectonic` and run with `cargo +nightly`.

 ## Using dtf files